 While traditional call centers usually have hundreds of employees working in the same building - often in large open spaces that are divided by cubicles - modern connectivity has made the digital call center possible.
 Digital call centers don't house employees in a single building - often, workers answer calls from their own homes using VPN or web portals to perform work.
 Calls are routed to off-site employees the same way they would be routed to individuals in an office environment.
-One example of this type of setup can be seen in the way Apple handles technical service calls from those locations.
+One example of this type of setup can be seen in the way Apple handles technical service calls from customers.
+Many Apple technical representatives work from home, taking calls from those locations.
 This lets Apple maintain long call center hours and employ thousands of representatives without overhead expenses associated with maintaining numerous office locations.